supposedly/joffrey/README.md

 ## The name
 **Pars**ley, for **pars**ing, is called جعفری /d͡ʒæʔfæˈɾi/ in Farsi.
-That glottal stop is elided into a vowel in Iran, giving /d͡ʒæːfæˈɾi/, which if you squint kindasorta resembles a heavily accented pronunciation of "Jeffrey".
+That glottal stop is elided into a vowel in Iran, giving /d͡ʒæːfæˈɾi/, which if you squint hard enough resembles a heavily accented pronunciation of "Jeffrey".

 *Jeffrey* was originally called `ergo`.
 This was a bad name that wasn't related to the project one bit.
-My largest reason for choosing it was that it hadn't yet been taken on PyPI, but this now meant that a pretty good PyPI identifier was being hogged by a pretty undeserving project whose sole developer was also its sole user.
+My largest reason for choosing it was that it hadn't yet been taken on PyPI, but this now meant that a project whose sole developer was also its sole user was hogging a pretty good PyPI identifier, and so I changed it to free that spot up.

 Then my first choice for a rename was `kizbra`, the name of Chinese **pars**ley (AKA cilantro, coriander) in Lebanese Arabic, but I bounced it off of a bunch of people and their first impressions were all either strange or downright innuendo-y.
 That's